GustavePate/lycheesync/README.md

 As an exemple the mysql driver has changed, so...
 Check the install Chapter !

-PS: I strongly recommand to use python3.4 with a virtualenv even if python2.7 will still be supported in the following months.
+PS: I strongly recommand to use latest python3 with a some kind of virtualenv even if python2.7 will still be supported in the following months.

 # Issue / logs